 The Sarenne run is now entirely covered by snow (using 100 snow-guns).
 The aim is to keep this signature run open from December until the end of April.
 At Auris-en-Oisans, the beginner area was completely apdated, with the existing lifts replaced by five new ones, including two new moving carpets;

-- Wide spread, tall, sunny slopes, split into different sectors, with some lovely long runs
+- Wide spread, tall, sunny slopes, split into different areas, with some lovely long runs, Gentle, sunny beginners slopes.

 - Easy lift access from villages

 - One of the more lively resorts in France